-Little Helper Kitchen Tower/Stool: This thing is so cool.
-It provides the perfect place to let your baby or toddler stand & be part of the action.
+A Kitchen Tower/Stool: These things are so cool.
+They provide the perfect place to let your toddler/kid stand & be part of the action.
 They can help cook, eat at the counter with you (if you’re like me & usually eat standing up while unloading & loading the dishwasher), color & paint, drum on the counter, play in the sink, watch you cook, etc. And it keeps them safe & confined the whole time.
-It has adjustable height, closed sides (why they make similar things with open sides I’ll never understand), & is super easy to clean.
+I have the Little Helper FunPod which is currently unavailable, but my runner up fave is easily this one.

 Bike Seat: We’ve loved this one (& we tried 3 different ones before settling on this one).
 Loved it so much that when our kid outgrew it we got him the larger one.
 Only downside is I wish it had a 5 point harness because sometimes the straps slip down, but overall love these seats!
 We didn’t use this until 10 months. (*Helmets are life.
 Don’t forget that.)

 Bike Trailer: This one is wonderful if you plan on having two children at any point.
 Or even if you don’t (one child can ride it in, too.)
-It has the biggest weight capacity we could find, which is important when your 3.5 year old weighs 50 lbs!
+It has the biggest weight capacity we could find, which is important when your 5 year old weighs 53 lbs!
 In other words, you’ll be able to use this for a looong time.
 We’re obsessed with it.
 Also, it’s super easy to take on & off your bike.

 Pottery Barn Anywhere Chair: Worth the hype.
 They’re adorable, so comfortable, the kids think it’s the coolest thing to have their own chair.
 And it’s so cute to see them sitting in them & chilling like the precious little villains they are.
 Get the standard size.
 The “my first” one is tiny and though I’ve never seen the oversized one in person, my son is enormous for his age and the standard one has been perfect.
 We got them at around a year old for both kids.

 This goes beyond Baby Gear.
 Baby-proofing is totally it’s own thing.
-I have a whole post about it coming soon so stay tuned.
+I have a whole post about it.
 But here’s a preview: I’m not “less is more” on the baby-proofing.
 I’m “more is more.”
 Because the more secure & safe my house is the less I have to worry and the more I can let my kids play freely, which helps Mama have a minute to sit down.
 Win win win win win.
-(If you’re dying for some C’MON MAMA approved baby-proofing gear, visit my Amazon Shop & go to the Baby-Proofing category.)
+(If you’re dying for some C’MON MAMA approved baby-proofing gear, go to my Baby-Proofing list.)

 There you have it.
 C’MON MAMA’s Baby Gear Must-Haves.
 Congrats, Mama.
 You’ve done all the legwork.
 Now, enjoy the ride.

-Fellow Mamas, what are some of YOUR fave baby gear must-haves?
+Mamas, what are some of YOUR fave baby gear & baby registry must-haves?
 Tell me below!

-What’s next? —> Go check out MY favorite things for Mamas: 14 Things Every New Mom Should Get Herself
+And check out MY favorite things for New Mamas: 14 Things Every New Mom Should Get Herself.

 Like this post?
 Join MAMA’s email list to get more like this.
 All things MOMish—the MOMents + MOMfessions, & all the Mama Must-Haves!